Road Safety – Florida’s Move-Over Law

 Even so, eighty-six percent of Americans support nationwide “Move Over” laws (currently these laws exist in only forty-three out of fifty states).
 Ninety percent of Americans concur that roadside emergencies and traffic stops are dangerous for first responders and for law enforcement.

-Whenever you travel or vacation to a new state, you should look up the traffic laws which differ from those in your own state.
+Whenever you travel or vacation to a new state, you should look up the traffic laws that differ from those in your own state.

 For example, some state laws lack language specifically requiring a vehicle to move into another lane.
 In certain states, vehicles are only required to give emergency and utility vehicles a “wide berth,” which doesn’t necessarily include a lane change.